-In recent years the construction industry has begun to seriously look at modular buildings and recognizes the tremendous advantages that come with this type of accelerated construction.
+In recent years, the construction industry has begun to seriously consider modular buildings and now recognizes the tremendous advantages that come with this type of accelerated construction.

-Modular Construction is faster than stick building; just last month a Chinese construction firm announced plans to build the world’s tallest building using modular construction.
-They plan to erect it in only 90 days.
-Shorter duration equals less labor costs, less downtime and interruptions on site and faster recovery of investment.
+Modular construction is faster than stick building; just last month a Chinese construction firm announced plans to build the world’s tallest building using modular units.
+They plan to erect the building in only 90 days.
+Shorter duration equals less labor costs, less downtime, reduced interruptions on-site as well as faster recovery of investment.